Ouranosinc/Magpie/docs/permissions.rst

 Public Access
 -------------

-In order to achieve publicly accessible :term:`Service` or :term:`Resource` by any given individual, the applicable :term:`Permission` must be applied on special :term:`Group` defined with configuration setting :py:data:`magpie.constants.MAGPIE_ANONYMOUS_GROUP`.
+In order to achieve publicly accessible :term:`Service` or :term:`Resource` functionality by any given individual, the desired :term:`Permission` must be applied on special :term:`Group` defined with configuration setting :py:data:`magpie.constants.MAGPIE_ANONYMOUS_GROUP`.
+Since every existing :term:`User` automatically gets attributed membership to that special :term:`Group` at creation time, all applied :term:`Permission` to it are inherited by everyone, making the corresponding :term:`Resource` effectively :term:`Public`.

-When the path variable matches the special keyword of the :term:`Logged User`, the special :term:`User` defined by :py:data:`magpie.constants.MAGPIE_ANONYMOUS_USER` is also allowed to return corresponding details.
-Since this includes unauthenticated use-case, :py:data:`NO_PERMISSION_REQUIRED` must be used.

-for  , making every existing :term:`User` automatically receiving the effective :term:`Permission`, including even unauthenticated sessions
+Note that it is **VERY** important to apply :term:`Permission` on the :term:`Group` defined by :py:data:`magpie.constants.MAGPIE_ANONYMOUS_GROUP` rather than then :term:`User` defined by :py:data:`magpie.constants.MAGPIE_ANONYMOUS_USER` in order to achieve :term:`Public`-like access by everyone.
+This is because using the :term:`User` instead of the :term:`Group` would instead make the :term:`Resource` accessible **ONLY** while not authenticated (i.e.: when :term:`Logged User` corresponds to :py:data:`magpie.constants.MAGPIE_ANONYMOUS_USER`).
+Once a real :term:`User` would authenticate itself, they would suddenly *lose* the :term:`Public` :term:`Permission` since :term:`Logged User` would not be the special :term:`User` anymore.
+That would lead to unexpected behavior where :term:`Resource` intended to be always :term:`Public` would contextually change access criteria depending on active :term:`Logged User` session.

+Special user :py:data:`magpie.constants.MAGPIE_ANONYMOUS_USER` is available only for evaluation purpose of :term:`Public`-only :term:`Permission` applied to :term:`Service` and :term:`Resource`, but is technically not required to execute `Magpie` application.
+Effectively, when the active session corresponds to unauthenticated :term:`Logged User`, it is still allowed to call :term:`User`-scoped API request paths, which will return details about :term:`Public` accessible items.

 .. _perm_example:
 .. |perm_example| replace:: Permission Example
 Example to distinguish Applied, Inherited and Effective Permissions
 --------------------------------------------------------------------------------------

+This section intends to provide more insight on the different :ref:`Types of Permissions` using a simplified demonstration of interaction between defined :term:`Service`, :term:`Resource`, :term:`Group`, :term:`User` and :term:`Permission` elements.

 Let's say we have some fictive :term:`Service` that allows the following *permission scheme*, and that it implements the default hierarchical resolution of :term:`Resource` items (i.e.: having permissions on ``resource-type-1`` also